Arctic Fox Photography in Hornstrandir

 Here you have at least half a day to take photos before we embark the boat and head back to Ísafjörður.
 We aim at departure around 2 pm.

-Here is is a brief list of things to have.
+Here is a brief list of things to have.
 Of course you might have your own preferences but it’s a good starting point so you will fully enjoy your tour.
 Please note that we make a landing on the beach in a Zodiak, so make sure you have your valuables well packed since there is sometimes surf on the beach and things tend to get splashed by seawater.

 • You DON'T need to bring a sleeping bag.
 There are made up beds.